evancz/guide.elm-lang.org/book/architecture/text_fields.md

 This time I chose to represent the model as a record.
 (You can read more about records [here](https://guide.elm-lang.org/core_language.html#records) and [here](https://elm-lang.org/docs/records).)
 For now, the record stores the user input in the `content` field.

 > **Note:** You may be wondering, why bother having a record if it only holds one entry?
 Couldn't you just use the string directly?
-Yes, of course!
+Sure!
 But starting with a record makes it easy to add more fields as our app gets more complicated.
 When the time comes where we want *two* text inputs, we will have to do much less fiddling around.

 Okay, so we have our model.
 Now in this app there is only one kind of message really.
 The user can change the contents of the text field.